tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

     cd /var/www/aqi_luftdaten

-create virtual environment in folder `venv`
+specifically use python3 to create a virtual environment for the app in folder `venv`

     /usr/local/opt/python-3.8.1/bin/python3.8 -m venv ./venv/

-or whatever verion of python you have

-attivalo e disaper test
+ativate and deactivate the virtual environment only for testing

     source venv/bin/activate
     deactivate